SpinalHDL/SpinalDoc/spinal/getting_started.md

 - A Scala 2.11.X distribution, which can be downloaded [here](http://scala-lang.org/download/) (not required if you use SBT).
 - The SBT build tool, which can be downloaded [here](http://www.scala-sbt.org/download.html).

-Optionally, if you want an IDE (which is not compulsory) we advise you to get IntelliJ 14.1.
+Optionally, if you want an IDE (which is not compulsory) we advise you to get IntelliJ with its scala plugin.

 ## How to start programming with SpinalHDL
 Once you have downloaded all the requirements, there are two ways to get started with SpinalHDL programming.